MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part4-add-options-page.md

 keywords: edge-chromium, web development, html, css, javascript, developer, extensions
 ---

-# 1. Add an options page and NASA API key as well cache use to LocalStorage
+# Add an options page and NASA API key as well cache use to `LocalStorage`

 * Extension technologies covered in this part 4.
-  * An options page to set extension configuration values
+  * Adding an options page to set extension configuration values
-  * Extension API Storage for saving extension specific data
+  * Using the extension API Storage for saving extension specific data
   * Setting extension permissions for security
-  * Using browser LocalStorage for Caching API requests
+  * Using browser `LocalStorage` for Caching API requests

 [Completed Extension Package Source for This Part](extension-source/extension-getting-started-part4.zip)

+## Overview

 In this part 4 we will extend this NASA picture of the day extension to retrieve from the NASA API, the current picture.
-Currently, we are only showing over and over the same static `stars.jpeg` that we statically stored in the extension itself.
+Currently, we are only showing the same static `stars.jpeg` that we statically stored in the extension itself.

-Because the NASA API requires a key to access it, we will add a custom extension configuration screen, also known, in extension terms, as an options page.
-On this options page we will save configuration data including a checkbox that tells the app whether to use the static `stars.jpeg` or the NASA API.
+Because the NASA API requires a key to access it, we will add a text input field to the custom extension configuration screen, also known, in extension terms, as an options page.
+We will also add aa checkbox that configures the app to use the static `stars.jpeg` file or all the NASA API to get a picture of the day.

-Finally, in our content page JavaScript that we injected into our currently executing tab, we will asynchronously read that configuration from the extension storage api and use it to retrieve a URL from nasa as well as Cache that URL for an hour to avoid calling the NASA API over and over again.
+Finally, in our content page `JavaScript` that we injected into our currently executing tab, we will asynchronously read that configuration from the extension storage API and use it to retrieve a URL from NASA, as well as Cache that URL for an hour to avoid calling the NASA API repeatedly.

 ## Building an options page for our extension